duclos-cavalcanti/Git-Hooks-Tutorial/README.md

 explanation to what specific hooks do, when they are activated and how they could be used.
 Based on [this](https://www.atlassian.com/git/tutorials/git-hooks).

+The `config.sh` script will symlink the hooks to this repo locally.
+Take a look at the script and modify it accordingly.

 ## Introduction

 By default hooks reside in `.git/hooks` of every git repository.